asalmon91/ARFS-2-Batch/README.md

 Requires >= Matlab 2016b

-Includes a Python 2.7 venv to handle .dmb writing
+Includes an .exe to handle .dmb writing (no longer requires Python 2.7 to be installed)